mandaputtra/mandaputtra.github.io/posts/2019-09-19-compress-image-on-the-fly-with-bandwidth-hero.md

 The main player here are `onBeforeRequest` listener.
 It capture url you requested, payload, header, everything on network tab show.
 All listener placed on [`background.js`](https://github.com/ayastreb/bandwidth-hero/blob/master/src/background.js).

-> beware on using browser extension, make sure it is secure / opensource, cause it will be validated by many people and at least we can make sure that the extension doesn't had unwanted tracking.
+> beware on using browser extension, make sure it is secure / opensource, cause it will be validated by many people at least we can make sure that the extension doesn't had unwanted tracking.

 ```js
   // ...